 The Bank promptly transfers information on transactions subject to mandatory control or raising suspicions to the authorized bodies of the Kyrgyz Republic.

-· EAG (Eurasian Group on Combating Money Laundering and Financing of Terrorism) is a regional organization for the CIS and Central Asian countries, adapting FATF recommendations to regional specifics and monitoring their implementation.
+Our Bank complies with the requirements of international and regional standards for the protection of financial instruments and the financing of terrorism, including the recommendations of the FATF and EAG. · FATF (Financial Action Task Force) is an international group that develops financial measures to combat money laundering and terrorist financing, setting standards for financial institutions. · EAG (Eurasian Group on Combating Money Laundering and Financing of Terrorism) is a regional organization for the CIS and Central Asian countries, adapting FATF recommendations to regional specifics and monitoring their implementation.

 Commercial Bank "KSB" CJSC operates in full compliance with international standards of the Financial Conduct Authority (FCA)/LPA, including the Bank Secrecy Act (BSA) and the principles of the Wolfsberg Group.